-Why spend more time auditing your competitors’ social media accounts when there are so many excellent tools that can do it for you in a couple of seconds?
-We’ve already covered social media analytics tools so, in this article, we have gathered a list of helpful solutions specifically for social media auditing.
-The below list of tools can help you better analyze your competition’s social media accounts and improve your social media game.
+Why spend more time auditing your social media accounts when there are so many excellent tools that can do it for you in a couple of seconds?
+We’ve already covered social media analytics tools, so in this article, we have gathered a list of helpful solutions specifically for social media auditing alongside a checklist to guide you through this process.

 What is a social media audit?